 My starter is super active.
-Which means that it grows to over triple the size in about 7 hours at room temperature.
-This is what you want to get that coveted open spring.
+This means that it grows to over triple the size in about 7 hours at room temperature.
+This is what you want to get for that coveted open spring.

 In this video, you can see my starter after a feeding.
 I’ve fed it 1:2:2.
 If you are not familiar with this notation it explains the proportions of starter to flour to water in that order.

 So if you feed 1:2:2, you could take 10g of starter, 20g of flour, and 20g of water, or it could be 200g of starter, 400g of flour, and 400g of water.

-You really shouldn’t be making more starter than you need, so make the amount you need for your next bread, plus 25g to keep the starter going.
+You really shouldn’t be making more sourdough starter than you need, so make the amount you need for your next bread, plus 25g to keep the starter going.

 So I already have a starter that is established, but it’s kind of sluggish.
 What do I do?

-Well, that are a couple of things that are important to maximize your sourdough starters potential:
+Well, there are a couple of things that are important to maximize your sourdough starter’s potential: